 Panelists include Paula Chakravatty, associate professor at the Gallatin School of Individualized Study and the Department of Media, Culture, and Communication at NYU Steinhardt; Jonathan Friedman, director of the Campus Free Speech project at PEN America; Jennifer Ruth, professor of film studies at Portland State University and co-author of The Humanities, Higher Education, and Academic Freedom; and Zach Rivers, PhD candidate in the Department of Comparative Literature at the Graduate School of Arts and Science.
 The conversation will be moderated by Linda Gordon, University Professor of the Humanities, Faculty of Arts and Science at NYU.

 “Open and Shut: Academic Freedom, Free Speech, and the University” will be held Thursday, November 14 at 5:30 p.m. at the Elmer Holmes Bobst Library, 8th floor, 70 Washington Square South.
-Please click here to RSVP.
+Please go to this page to RSVP.
 Reporters wishing to attend should contact Sarah Binney at 212.998.6829 or firstname.lastname@example.org.

 This event is sponsored by the Frederic Ewen Center and the Tamiment Collections, NYU Libraries.
 Organized by the Graduate School of Arts and Science and the Office of the Dean for the Humanities in the Faculty of Arts and Science.